Skip to Content

 How to Prevent and Get Rid of Pests in Firewood

-1. Keep Firewood Off the Ground
+1) Keep Firewood Off the Ground

-This prevents moisture buildup and makes it harder for pests to access the wood.
+Store firewood on a raised rack at least 6–12 inches above soil.
+This reduces moisture buildup and makes it harder for termites, ants, and other pests to access the wood.

-2. Store Firewood Away from Your Home
+2) Store Firewood Away from Your Home

-3. Cover Wood Properly but Allow Airflow
+3) Cover Wood Properly (But Allow Airflow)

-4. Use Older Wood First
+4) Rotate and Burn Older Wood First

-5. Bring Wood Indoors Only as Needed
+5) Bring Wood Indoors Only as Needed

-6. Inspect Wood Before Bringing It Inside
+6) Inspect Wood Before Bringing It Inside

-• Sawdust
+• Sawdust or powdery frass

 • Soft or crumbly sections

-• Clinging insects
+• Clinging insects under bark

-• Signs of moisture
+• Signs of moisture or rot

-7. Avoid Using Homemade Chemical Remedies
+7) Avoid Homemade Chemical “Remedies”

-8. Consider Kiln-Dried Firewood
+8) Consider Kiln-Dried Firewood

 When to Call a Professional